-- Contact the IRS before the end of that time period (or a representative with power of attorney for you does so) and
+- Contact the IRS before the end of that time period (or a representative with power of attorney if you do so)

-- Prove that the IRS levy is in error; or
+- Prove that the IRS levy is in error

-- Show that IRS violated due process or correct procedure in issuing the levy notice.
+- Show that the IRS violated due process or correct procedure in issuing the levy notice